It is a well documented fact that Physician Burnout is continually creeping up as a silent antagonist in the healthcare industry.

 According to the Agency for Health Research and Quality, “Burnout is a long-term stress reaction marked by emotional exhaustion, depersonalization, and a lack of sense of personal accomplishment.”

-So, now that we know what exactly Physician Burnout is, let’s take a look at some of the factors that can cause it.
+So, now that we know what the symptoms of Physician Burnout are, let’s take a look at some of the factors that cause it.

 5 Main Causes